CWood-sdf/pineapple/README.md

 The vimcolorschemes worker has a problem where it incorrectly generates some themes (I think the ones that only use treesitter)

-This plugin is non-customizable, and can't be accessed from scripts (well, it can, but it won't work until the plugin is loaded)
+This plugin is non-customizable and is not designed to be scripted